 Jaw Osteotomy and Other Complex Oral Surgery

-- Difficult tooth extractions: At times, extractions may be made more difficult due to the tooth being fractured below the gum line or having a complex root shape.
-This situation requires a surgical procedure where the gum is lifted and some bone removed to enable access to the tooth roots for their removal.
-General dentists will often refer a patient to an oral and maxillofacial surgeon with their expertise in this area.
+At times, extractions may be made more difficult due to the tooth being fractured below the gum line or having a complex root shape.
+This situation requires a surgical procedure where the surrounding gum is lifted away from the bone, and a small amount of bone is removed to enable easy access to the tooth roots for their removal.

-- Surgery to assist with orthodontic treatment: Orthodontic appliances (braces) alone may not always be able to correct issues such as crooked teeth or a misaligned bite.
-Oral and maxillofacial surgeons can perform procedures to uncover or remove unerupted teeth, or carry out more complex forms of surgery such as jaw osteotomy.
-This procedure changes the size and shape of the jaws and corrects malocclusions, often in combination with orthodontic treatment.
-Sometimes dental implants are placed to provide a stable anchoring point for braces to correct difficult bites.
+Orthodontic appliances such as braces alone may not always be able to correct issues such as crooked teeth or a misaligned bite.
+Oral and maxillofacial surgeons can perform procedures to uncover or remove unerupted teeth or carry out more complex forms of surgery such as jaw osteotomy.
+This procedure changes the size and shape of the jaws and corrects issues related to misaligned teeth.

 Bone Grafting for Implants

 Due to a lack of bone tissue,, some patients with missing teeth may not be eligible for dental implant surgery.
 In these cases, the upper or lower jaw can be augmented with a minor bone grafting procedure, increasing the bone mass considerably, and allowing implants to be placed.